14 May 2019

 In Odisha, coastal districts were left in shambles.
 Food, water and cash became major problems without electricity.
 The rising heat and humidity did not help either.
 Normalcy seemed like a far-off dream.
 Non-resident Odias took to social media to vent their frustration.
 “Is the national media even doing its job?”, many asked.
 On the other hand, people in Odisha were not surprised.
 “We have always been overlooked, haven’t we?
 We are just a vote bank,” a youth said.

 However, when Modi visited Odisha for an aerial survey on May 6, all cameras followed him.
 That was probably the only continuous coverage that the State got.
-Currently, follow-up stories on relief and restoration work have found their way into websites of Times of India, India Today, News18, The Hindu, NDTV and others via wire agencies.
-But, national broadcasting channels still pay no attention.
-The television screens continue to keep mum and highlight only election-based stories.
+Currently, stories on relief and restoration work have found their way into websites of Times of India, India Today, News18, The Hindu, NDTV and others via wire agencies.
+But, national TV channels still pay no attention.
+While Mirror Now and India Ahead did carry few follow-up stories, the screens largely continued to keep mum and highlight only election-based packages.
 In the meantime, 64 deaths have already been reported from the State and Puri continues to lurch in the dark.

 Sardesai admits, “If Odisha had received the deserved coverage, like Kerala got last year during the floods, the pace of relief and restoration work would have certainly increased.
 The lack of reportage also affected the accountability of government in restoring facilities.”